Jiraphapa/template/BOTTLENECK.rst

 The bottleneck analysis is a crucial step required for the performance optimization.
 Since it is stated that deterministic profiling can be highly precise, however, its overhead may affect its accuracy while statistical profiling has less overhead but lower precision in comparison, both profiling methods are applied.
 The following tools and methods are applied to achieve the bottleneck analysis milestone.

-Pyflame statistical profiler
+Pyflame Statistical Profiler
 --------
 Pyflame is a statistical profiling tool capable of visualizing profiler output through interactive flame graph.
 Pyflame is implemented in C++, and uses the Linux ptrace system call to collect profiling information, it can profile program without modifying source code and it supports multi-threaded python programs.
 Pyflame has two distinct modes: by attaching to a running process, or tracing a command from start to finish.

-CPU profile for local trajectory planner module
+CPU Profile for Local Trajectory Planner Module
 --------
 The conventional CPU profiling is done through the sampling of function calls stack traces.
 Below is the profile output of the running process
 ``main_mod_local_traj.py``